-I am also proud of the contributions of our department's management staff to the larger community of community corrections across the state.
-I have made implementing evidence based practices to reduce recidivism our driving core goal, and we have stepped up our presence in the state to spread this knowledge and encourage others.
+I am also proud of the contributions of our Department to the larger community across the state.
+I have made implementing evidence-based practices to reduce recidivism our driving core goal, and we have stepped up our presence in the state to spread this knowledge and encourage others.
 We are recognized leaders in our field.
 Listed below are some of the appointments and professional affiliations of our management staff.